How to make a $2 softbox in 5 minutes

 Share

-7 Responses to “How to make a $2 softbox in 5 minutes”
+7 responses to “How to make a $2 softbox in 5 minutes”

-What a great idea to share.
+1. What a great idea to share.
 I found this very interesting.
 Thanks.

-2. Robert Freeman jr Says:
+2. Robert Freeman jr Avatar

 Jan, I really need to see a picture of where the flash head should go on the soft box.